Skip to main content

 As we come to the final week before the assessment, this blog will be mainly focusing on the overview on how I found the process of creating our choreography.
 Our choreography was solely based on the idea of being patients in a mental asylum and the patients different characteristics in particular.
 One of the main intensions is that we want the audience to feel the emotions we will be portraying when we perform the piece for example; one of the ending sections called 'Straitjackets', the feelings behind the movement is quiet emotional which we will show by how we perform the dynamics in the dance, facial expressions and eye contact with the audience.
 At the beginning of the process, we fully concentrated on our stimulus which was the picture of the hallway which is shown below.
 We did end up to focus on other ideas based on the mental asylum and getting slightly off track but in the 3rd or 4th choreography session, we decided to mainly concentrate on the picture and made that o...

-choreography module: first week
+choreography module: seventh week